 First, section 6.1 of the CBN Operational Guidelines for Open Banking (2023) states unambiguously that only entities that are registered on the Open Banking Registry are eligible to participate in the open banking ecosystem, either as API Providers or API Consumers.

-Although the Open Banking Guidelines do not define financial data in specific terms, it appears that the Open Banking Guidelines recognize that financial data may not be the exclusive domain of banks.
-The category of financial data which may trigger application under the Guidelines appears to include:
+Although the Open Banking Guidelines do not define financial data in specific terms, it appears that the categories of financial data which may trigger application under the Guidelines is limited to:

 This structure reflects a deliberate move by the CBN towards a truly open banking system, and anticipates participation by non-traditional financial entities such as telecom companies, payment processors, retailers, ride-hailing platforms, payroll providers, insurance firms, and investment platforms.